just214/cs-lite/README.md

 cs-lite

 The unofficial website of Community Solidarity.
-Built with Next.js.
+Built with Next.js and TailwindCSS.

 ## Getting Started